Gorkacp/Java-Script/README.md

 # Java-Script
-Java Script projects to learn
+This repository is designed to practice exercises in Java Script to improve the language in the 2DAW course